boxybird/waffle/README.md

     'maxTime'  => 90, // default is 60 (number of seconds to process each job before stopping)
     'timeout'  => 120, // Attempts to default to 80% of the servers max_execution_time, else default is 60 seconds (server timeout/worker timeout)
 ])->work();

+// Notes on workers:
+// Workers use WP-Cron to run in the background.
+The interval is 60 seconds
+// Only a single worker can be run at a time.
+The last declared worker will be the one that runs waffle_worker()->work(); // This will not run waffle_worker(['my_custom_queue', 'default'])->work(); // This will run

 // Notes on setOptions():
 // Both 'timeout' and 'maxTime' work hand in hand as exceptions are thrown if either exceeds server timeout